holguinj/puppet-docs/source/puppet/3.6/reference/future_lang_reserved.markdown

 * Numbers
 * Underscores

-The first character after the $ may not be an uppercase letter, and generally may not be an underscore (local variables are the exception).
+The first character after the $ must not be an uppercase letter, and generally may not be an underscore (local variables are the exception).
 Variable names are case-sensitive.
 Note that [some variable names are reserved.](#reserved-variable-names)

 Variable names should match the following regular expression: